ilios/user-guide/additional-information/mesh/README.md

 # MeSH

-Ilios has an incorporated a version of the search-able MeSH (Medical Subject Headings) thesaurus maintained by the U.S. National Library of Medicine, to allow the tagging of various levels of curricular data with appropriate (shareable) vocabulary.
+Ilios has an incorporated a version of the searchable MeSH (Medical Subject Headings) thesaurus maintained by the U.S. National Library of Medicine, to allow the tagging of various levels of curricular data with appropriate (shareable) vocabulary.

 [MeSH Terms](https://www.ncbi.nlm.nih.gov/mesh) can be added to any of the following curricular objects within Ilios.